-Looking for a cheap Las Vegas hotel room?
-No problem.
-There are over 150,000 Las Vegas hotel rooms to choose from and if you search at the right time, you can reserve most of them for very little.
-Unlike other US cities, Las Vegas room rates vary considerably and are based on day of the week and occupancy.
-For that reason, timing is the key to getting the best deal.
+Las Vegas is one of those US cities where hotel room rates can vary considerably from day to day.
+A room that is quoted for $58 on Tuesday can easily cost $180 on a Friday or Saturday.
+Unlike other US cities, Las Vegas room rates are based on day of the week and occupancy.
+For that reason, timing is the key to getting the best deal in Vegas.
 While you are searching for Vegas hotel deals, keep in mind that you will end up spending very little time in your room.
 To get the best Las Vegas hotel deals, use the following tips.

-Avoid trying to visit Las Vegas when there is a big event at the Las Vegas Convention Center.
+Avoid trying to visit Las Vegas when there is a big Convention or event in town.
 At these times it is very difficult to find a hotel room and whatever you may find will be exorbitantly priced.

 Avoid Las Vegas during holidays, especially around New Year's Eve.
 All hotels will be booked solid and, just like during convention events, whatever hotel room you find will be prohibitively priced.